engmaths/emat30008/basics/ivps.md

 ## Assignment outline

-You will provide a code repository demonstrating your solutions to the problems below.
-You should also make a **very** short report including each of your figures.
-The report should briefly explain the mathematical principles behind your analysis and interpret the numerical results.
-Take the time to format your figures nicely.
+You will provide a code repository demonstrating your solutions to the problems that we will go through in the rest of this unit.
+More details will be given later about how to organise your submission but for now we will begin by creating the initial repository and adding some code for the basic exercises below.

-Your code should be well written and neatly separated into different .py files.
-Each should calculate one of the numbers or figures requested by the sections below.
-Reduce duplication by putting frequently used code into separate modules and importing from them.
-Use comments, doc-strings etc to make your code easier to read.

 The aim here is to make our own version of scipy's [odeint][] or Matlab's [ode45][] functions.
 A script demonstrating the use of `odeint` can be found